Sarathy-02/Sarathy-02/README.md

 ## Hi there! 👋

-I'm **Partha Sarathy** — a passionate software developer and ex-ASE at Accenture 💼✨.
+I'm **Parthasarathy** — a passionate software developer and ex-ASE at Accenture 💼✨.
 I love building clean, efficient, and scalable applications that solve real-world problems 🚀.
 Currently, I'm exploring new technologies and sharpening my skills in full-stack development and AI 🤖💻.